 What Does the Peter Habeler Trek Itinerary Look Like?

-The Peter Habeler Runde is a circular trek that starts and ends in Vals, a mountaineering village with 537 inhabitants in the district of Innsbruck Land, in Tyrol.
-The trek is 56,1 kilometers long, has a total ascent and descent of 4.230 meters, and includes 6 alpine huts along the way.
-We have prepared a 7-stage itinerary, but bear in mind that this trek can also be completed in 6 days.
-Stages 4 and 5 can be easily combined, as well as stages 6 and 7.
-Below you will find the 7 stages that make up this trek, ready?
+The Peter Habeler Runde is a circular tour that starts and ends in Vals, a mountain village of 537 inhabitants in the district of Innsbruck Land, in Tyrol.
+The tour is 56.1 kilometers long, has a total ascent and descent of 4,230 meters.
+We have prepared a 7-day route, but keep in mind that this trek can also be completed in 5 or 6 days.
+Stages 4 and 5 can easily be combined, as well as stages 6 and 7.
+Below are the 7 stages that make up this trek.

 From the Geraer Hut, the stage starts north to the Steinernes Lamm (No. 527) and leads over old glacial moraines through the front Höllwand and further to the Kleegrubenscharte, Kasererscharte, and Frauenwand.
 Finally, a path through alpine pastures will lead you to the Tuxerjochhaus, at 2,313 meters.